9 FAM 302.8

 (2) (U) Evidence of Support When Form I-864 Not Required:

 (a) (U) An applicant relying solely on personal financial resources to support themselves and family members after admission into the United States should be presumed ineligible for a visa under INA 212(a)(4) unless their income (including any to be derived from prearranged employment) will equal or exceed the poverty guideline level for the applicant and accompanying family members.
-You should refer to the Poverty Income Guidelines, published by the Department of Health and Human Services (HHS), 9 FAM 601.14-15.
+You should refer to the Poverty Income Guidelines, published by HHS, see 9 FAM 601.14-15.

 (b) (U) Normally, all accompanying dependent family members and other dependent family members already in the United States are considered within the family unit for purposes of applying the poverty income guidelines.
 However, an applicant seeking to join family members in the United States, who are already receiving public assistance, may still be determined to overcome the public charge provision if the applicant's prospective income will exceed the poverty income guideline table for a single person.
 In this instance only, it does not matter that the applicant's prospective income will be below that shown in the poverty income guideline table for a family of four.
 It is quite possible that the admission of the applicant and the applicant's income in the United States may permit the lowering of the public assistance benefits the family members now receive.